wcscr/scikit-learn-incrementalLDA/doc/modules/lda_qda.rst

 :meth:`~discriminant_analysis.IncrementalLinearDiscriminantAnalysis.partial_fit`
 calls on successive mini-batches.
 All three solvers (``'svd'``, ``'lsqr'`` and ``'eigen'``) are supported, enabling streaming classification and incremental dimensionality reduction without storing past samples.
+Shrinkage with ``shrinkage='auto'`` for the ``'lsqr'`` and ``'eigen'`` solvers relies on a rolling buffer of recent residuals to approximate the Ledoit-Wolf coefficient in an online fashion.

 .. |ldaqda| image:: ../auto_examples/classification/images/sphx_glr_plot_lda_qda_001.png
         :target: ../auto_examples/classification/plot_lda_qda.html